vinceskahan/weewx-getting-started/README.md

 Archive data is what WeeWX actually saves to its database, generally containing the high/low/average of all the LOOP sensor data during that `archive_interval`, which is by default 300 seconds.

 > [!CAUTION]
-> Setting your archive_interval too fast can interfere with weewx operation on slow systems.
+> Setting your archive_interval too low (fast) can interfere with weewx operation on slow systems.

 ## WeeWX In A Nutshell